Gugulethu-Nyoni/formique/README.md

 - Radio: ```html <input type="radio"> ```
 - Checkbox: ```html <input type="checkbox"> ```
 - Select (Single & Multiple): ```html <select> ```
-- Dynamic Single Select (for displaying single select drop sub categories based on selected single select category e.g. if you want to display a dynamic drop down of states when a country is selected from a countries drop down): ```html <select> ```
+- Dynamic Single Select: Displays a single-select dropdown of subcategories based on a selected category.
+For example, it dynamically shows a dropdown of states when a country is selected from a list of countries: ```html <select> ```
 - Submit: ```html <input type="submit"> ```